 No, you wouldn't, obviously.
-Unless you're a terrible person and live in Cheshire, renowned haven for the Northwest's finest Premiership soccer players, and your kid('s friend) attends one of 15 primary schools (or just the single secondary academy) campaigning to make the playing of mature-rated games by those under the recommended age an offense worthy of a call to the police, or worse.
+Unless you're a terrible person and live in Cheshire, renowned haven for the north-west's finest Premiership footballers, and your kid('s friend) attends one of 15 primary schools (or just the single secondary academy) campaigning to make the playing of mature-rated games by those under the recommended age an offence worthy of a call to the police, or worse.

-OK, I get that it's pretty dumb to let an overly impressionable pre-teen loose with a copy of GTAV unsupervised.
-There's a lot of sick shit in that game, and nobody needs their pride and joy dragged into any faculty's disciplinary system for telling their year three teacher to go fuck themselves.
-There are over 1,000 utterances of the F-bomb in Rockstar's record-breaker, along with many mentions of that C-word Scots like to use in place of "person."
+Okay, I get that it's pretty dumb to let an overly impressionable pre-teen loose with a copy of GTAV unsupervised – there's a lot of sick shit in that game, and nobody needs their pride and joy dragged into any faculty's disciplinary system for telling their Year Three teacher to go fuck themselves.
+There are over 1,000 utterances of the F-bomb in Rockstar's record-breaker, along with a commendable clutch of that choice C-word Scots like to use instead of "person".
 It's friendly, apparently.

 But let's be reasonable here.
-Yes, we must protect our kids from heinous shit they shouldn't see until their brains and emotions are developed enough to process it all without bursting into tears, voiding their bowels, coughing up their candy-filled stomachs, or a combination of all three simultaneously.
-I'm a dad, and there's no way I'm digging out my old Wii copy of Manhunt for some rainy Sunday afternoon entertainment in the company of my four-year-old.
+Yes, we must protect our kids from heinous shit they shouldn't see until their brains and emotions are developed enough to process it all without bursting into tears, voiding their bowels, coughing up their added-colours candy pop-speckled stomachs or a combination of all three simultaneously.
+I'm a dad, and there's no way I'm digging out my old Wii copy of Manhunt for some rainy Sunday afternoon entertainment in the company of my four year old.
 But when I started up Bloodborne, a PEGI-16 game intended for grown-ups with developed tolerances for grotesque monsters and brutally demanding difficulty, I let him create my character with me: Elvis, a red-head girl who just wants to slay a few beasts before breakfast.

-Son number one sat happily through my earliest deaths, too—to pitchfork-wielding psychos eager to skewer me, dirty great diseased rats down in the sewers of Yharnam, and those werewolf-type things you find on the bridge before You Know What.
+Son number one sat happily through my earliest deaths, too – to pitchfork-wielding psychos eager to skewer me, dirty great diseased rats down in the sewers of Yharnam, and those werewolf-type things you find on the bridge before You Know What.
 He didn't cower from the nasties.
-Nor did he pop out to the shed to find a spade to shatter my skull.
+Nor did he pop out to the shed to find a spade to shatter my skull with.
 "I'm not scared, daddy, because they're not real."
 Well observed, son.
 But then, you're not the one holding the controller are you and what the fuck was that?

-I appreciate that the intent of the Nantwich group isn't trying to restrict junior school kids from enjoying these games just because they're a little south of the PEGI-scaled seal of suggested censorship adorning each title's cover.
-They're more concerned with the 18+ affairs that we've all seen moms buying their little darlings any given day in Sainsbury's.
-Sometimes you're tempted to grab them, seeing as they're just a couple of places ahead of you in line, in their own little world of ensuring their not-yet-pimpled progeny will no longer suffer the peer pressure of the playground, and scream: "Little Danny here is going to grow up a murderer if you buy him Bayonetta 2, because that's what video games do to kids, you prick."
+I appreciate that the intent of the Nantwich group isn't to restrict junior school kids from enjoying these games just because they're a little south of the PEGI-scaled seal of suggested censorship adorning each title's cover.
+They're more concerned with the 18+ affairs that we've all seen mums buying their little darlings any given day in Sainsbury's.
+Sometimes you're tempted to grab them, seeing as they're just a couple of places ahead of you in the queue, in their own little world of ensuring their not-yet-pimpled progeny will suffer no more the peer pressure of the playground, and scream: "Little Danny here is going to grow up a murderer if you buy him Bayonetta 2, because that's what video games do to kids, you prick."
 Except, that'll never happen.
 Because nobody under the age of 27 actually owns a Wii U that they'll admit to by buying software in public.

 In a letter sent to parents, head teacher Mary Hennessy Jones writes: "If your child is allowed inappropriate access to any game or associated product that is designated 18+, we are advised to contact the police and children's social care, as this is deemed neglectful."
 She has since reinforced her position to the Sunday Times, telling the newspaper, "We are trying to help parents to keep their children as safe as possible in this digital era… Parents find it helpful to have very clear guidelines."

-High-def murder-sims can move with strikingly realistic animation, the audible cursing coming on as if blue-barked by somebody actually in substantial bother, but let's be clear: They're hyper-stylized, adrenaline-overloaded experiences that riff on every Hollywood cliché, and subsequently presented as entirely unreal.
+High-def murder-sims can move with strikingly realistic animation, the audible cursing coming on as if blue-barked by somebody actually in substantial bother, but let's be clear: they're hyper-stylised, adrenaline-overloaded experiences that riff on every Hollywood cliché, and subsequently presented as entirely unreal.
 Hell, that's the name of the engine that so many games are made in, including Gears of War.
-I mean, as soon as you've got a command for "strafing," the illusion of reality is shattered—who the fuck strafes in real life?
+I mean, as soon as you've a command for "strafing", the illusion of reality is shattered – who the fuck strafes in real life?
 (As much as it might be useful when approaching festival bars.)

-The characters of Gears of War look like the CGI cast from Small Soldiers—a film ostensibly for kids—gone wrong, with their necks replaced by shoulders of steroids-enhanced ham and their weird, podgy palms entirely comprised of Silly Putty left out under the Sera sun too long.
+The characters of Gears of War look like the CGI cast from Small Soldiers – a film ostensibly for kids – gone wrong, plastic but properly proportioned necks replaced by shoulders of steroids-enhanced ham and their weird, podgy palms entirely comprised of Silly Putty left out under the Sera sun too long.
 If anyone plays Epic's shooter and thinks what they're seeing is in any way connectable with reality, the problem sure isn't the game itself.
-The violence in it doesn't feel any worse, to me, than what I played through in Moonstone, or Cannon Fodder, back when I was gaming on an Amiga.
+The violence in it doesn't feel any worse, to me, that what I played through in Moonstone, or Cannon Fodder, back when I was gaming on an Amiga.
 It's just been rendered in glossier shades of goriness as befits the technological progression of the games industry.

-If I've played through a game and I feel it's OK for someone younger than me to be a part of, then that's my call to make.
+If I've played through a game and I feel it's okay for someone younger than me to be a part of, then that's my call to make.
 There's great beauty in Grand Theft Auto V, and so many activities within the game that don't insist upon the presence of firearms.
-I've gone hours in that game without pulling a gun once, just drinking in the day-night cycle as I drive around the perimeter of its magnificently realized map, listening to the radio, sight-seeing my way across this incredible analogue of California.
-It's a most meditative method of participating in one of gaming's most controversial titles, and one that the headlines will never favor over "Grand Theft Auto Blamed After Eight-Year-Old Shoots Grandmother."
-Not that anyone needs it repeating that violent games alone do not make violent kids.
+I've gone hours in that game without pulling a gun once, just drinking in the day-night cycle as I drive around the perimeter of its magnificently realised map, listening to the radio, sight-seeing my way across this incredible analogue of California.
+It's a most meditative method of participating in one of gaming's most controversial titles, and one that the headlines will never favour over "Grand Theft Auto Blamed After Eight-Year-Old Shoots Grandmother".
+Not that anyone needs it repeating that violent games alone do not violent kids make.
 Surely.

-And I know they do—I was in the center of Brighton only two days ago and witnessed a kid aged maybe 13 purchasing Battlefield: Hardline from a well-known games retailer, the kind that's always swamped with school-age shoppers come the holidays.
+And I know they do – I was in the centre of Brighton only two days ago and witnessed a kid aged maybe 13 purchasing Battlefield: Hardline from a well-known games retailer, the kind that's always swamped with school-age shoppers come the holidays.
 That's a PEGI-18 title, right there.
-Not long ago I saw a mom buy Call of Duty: Advanced Warfare for her trailing teenage son—14, at best—in a popular supermarket, and the person behind the counter didn't even ask if it was for her or said skulking minor.
-Judging by her question of "Is this the new one?" assumes it's unlikely that she'll be taking a virtual Kevin Spacey for a spin any time soon.
+Not long ago I saw a mum buy Call of Duty: Advanced Warfare for her trailing teenage son – 14, at best – in a popular supermarket, and the person behind the counter didn't even ask if it was for her or said skulking minor.
+Judging by her question of "Is this the new one?", one assumes it's unlikely that she'll be taking a virtual Kevin Spacey for a spin any time soon.